Skip to content

 Three-Schema Architecture

-The three-schema architecture is a framework proposed by the ANSI/SPARC committee to promote data abstraction and data independence.
 Its main goal is to separate user applications from the physical storage of data, allowing for better modularity, flexibility, and system management.

-This architecture defines three levels of database schema:
+This architecture defines three levels of database schema

 1. Internal Level (Physical Level)

-- File structures
+• File structures and formats

-- Indexes
+• Indexes

-- Access paths (e.g., hashing, B-trees)
+• Access paths (e.g., hashing, B-trees)

-- Storage locations
+• Storage locations

-- Compression and encryption techniques (if any)
+• Compression and encryption techniques (if any)

 Uses a low-level physical data model.
 Intended for database administrators and system programmers.